Tax filing FAQ

 - The tax statement will be updated and mailed when the investment issuers notify us of changes

-- When a mutual fund has spillover dividends, for dividends that are declared in the fourth quarter of the year and payable the following January
+- When a mutual fund has spillover dividends, (dividends that are declared in the fourth quarter of the year and paid the following January)

 - The financial statement captures the information available at year-end

-- The tax statement will report dividends the year they are declared and report any updates after year-end
+- The tax statement will report these spillover dividends the year they are declared and report any updates after year-end

 - When there is a sale transaction